• Home

 Instructions

-The potatoes are mashed with a potato masher and then beaten with a hand mixer (or stand mixer) to prevent them from splashing everywhere.
+The potatoes are mashed with a potato masher, then beaten with a hand mixer (or a stand mixer) to prevent splattering.
 This gives the potatoes a creamy texture.

-If you like lumps in your mashed potatoes, continue mixing with the good old-fashioned potato masher, or don't overmix them with the mixer.
+If you like lumps in your mashed potatoes, keep mixing with the good old-fashioned potato masher; don't overmix them with the mixer.

 Pieces of peeled potatoes in a silver colander with water showering over them.

-1. Rinse the potato halves well with cold water and drain to rinse off some of the starch.
+1. Rinse the potato halves well with cold water and drain to remove excess starch.

-2. Pour cold water into a large pot and place it over the burner on the stove.
+2. Pour cold water into a large pot and place it on the stove burner.

 Chunks of peeled potatoes for mashed potatoes in a silver pot of water with floating garlic cloves and fingers holding a teaspoon of salt over it.